AneraLabs/intents_landscape/README.md

 - filler_failure_resistance / filler_failure_resistance_details

 The only accepted values for auction_openness, filler_diversity, censorship_resistance and filler_failure_resistance are `Excellent` / `Good` / `Average` / `Poor`.

+### Part 3: Add normalisation logic

+The final step is to add normalisation logic that converts protocol-specific event data into a standardized format that can be used by the dashboard.
+This involves:

+1. Create a new normalisation file in the [intents_landscape/normalisation](https://github.com/AneraLabs/intents_landscape/tree/main/normalisation) directory following the protocol naming convention
+2. Implement logic to transform:
+   - Order deposit data into standardized format
+   - Fill event data into standardized format
+   - Match deposits to their corresponding fills

+Key considerations when implementing normalisation:

+- Ensure all required fields are populated correctly (see `is_valid_normalised_doc` function)
+- Handle protocol-specific quirks and edge cases
+- Validate data integrity during transformation
+- Add appropriate error handling
+- Include comments explaining any complex transformations

+Test the normalisation logic thoroughly with sample data before submitting the PR to ensure it correctly handles all scenarios.

 ## Contributions guidelines